-Click here or scan code

-to enter the conference rooms.
-There are

-7 conference rooms.
-The pre-conference workshop ECoENet biannual meeting is in the conference room ECoENet.
-The opening ceremony, closing ceremony, and the keynote speeches are in the conference room Main track.
-Oral presentations are categorized in 5 parallel conference rooms: S1: Hydrologic aspect of ecohydraulics; S2: Hydraulic aspect of ecohydraulics; S3: Ecohydraulics on micro-scale, S4: Ecohydraulics on macro-scale, S5: Applied Technology in Ecohydraulics.
+Click here or scan the above code to enter the conference rooms.
+There are 7 conference rooms.
+The pre-conference ECoENet biannual meeting is in ECoENet.
+The opening ceremony, closing ceremony, and the keynote speeches are in Main track.
+Presentations are categorized in 5 groups: S1 Hydrologic aspect of ecohydraulics; S2 Hydraulic aspect of ecohydraulics; S3 Ecohydraulics on micro-scale; S4 Ecohydraulics on macro-scale; S5 Applied Technology in Ecohydraulics.
 Each group includes 8-10 sessions.
 Each sessions includes 3-5 presentations.
 Please locate your presentation in the session lists.

-Due to the current pandemics situation in China, the symposium will be held mainly online.
-Oral presentation is preferred but poster presentations are also welcome.
+Due to the current pandemic situation in China, the symposium will be held mainly online.
+Oral presentations is are preferred but poster presentations are also welcome.
 Please use Poster Template for ISE 2022 to compose your poster.
-You can send your poster to sec@ise2022.org.
+You can send your poster to Sec@ise2022.org.
 We will demonstrate all posters in the E-poster display room.
-An oral presentation is composed of 12 min presentation +3 min Q&A. Speakers should use English for the presentations.
-If you cannot show up in the session personally, you can send a pre-recorded video of presentation to sec@ise2022.org and the session chair can play it in the session.
+An oral presentation is composed of 12 min Poster display room.
+An oral presentation is composed of 12 min Poster display room.
+An oral presentation is presentations.
+If you cannot show up in the session personally, you can send a pre-recorded video of the presentation to Sec@ise2022.org and the session chair can play it in the session.

-Offline participants:
+Offline participants

-If you want to attend the symposium onsite, please contact Prof. Lu Chunhui, Hohai University (clu@hhu.edu.cn) for information of lodging and epidemics-related issues.
+If you want to attend the symposium onsite, please contact Prof. Chunhui Lu, Hohai University (clu@hhu.edu.cn) for information of lodging and epidemics-related issues.